Cryrivers/ember-engines-dedupe-vendor/README.md

 ### After using `ember-engines-dedupe-vendor`
 ![After](https://raw.githubusercontent.com/Cryrivers/ember-engines-dedupe-vendor/master/misc/after.png)

-# Installation
+## Installation
 ```sh
 $ ember install ember-engines-dedupe-vendor
 ```

-# Setup
-You do not need to setup anything.
+and done.
+You don't have to setup anything.
 It just works.

 ## Compatibility
 This addon is tested against the `release`, `beta` and `canary` channels.
 It is not tested against `lts-2.4` and `lts-2.8` channels as those versions do not support lazy-loading engines.

-# Testing
+## Testing
 ```sh
 $ ember test
 ```